Claiming benefits if you have no recourse to public funds

 They can also refer you to a food bank or other charities.

-Social services help for families with children is sometimes called section 17 support.
+The help social services give to families with children is sometimes called section 17 support.

-Project 17 charity has a guide for families on section 17 support.
+Project 17 charity has a guide to support for families.

 If you're experiencing domestic abuse